ShalithaCell/CSSE_WEB/README.md

 # Purpose

-The purpose of this project generate a timetable for universities as well as collages to generate their advance logical timetables.
+The purpose of this project is handling the orders.

 ---